micmejia/bible-dump/AMPC/Acts/Acts 19.md

-For a man named Demetrius, a silversmith, who made silver shrines of [the goddess] Artemis [^h][Diana], brought no small income to his craftsmen.
+For a man named Demetrius, a silversmith, who made silver shrines of [the goddess] Artemis [Diana], brought no small income to his craftsmen.